RGB-Tools/RGB-Documentation/csv-w-btc.md

 For RGB commitment operations, the main requirement for a Bitcoin commitment scheme to be valid is that:
 > The witness closing transaction must provably contain a single commitment.

-With this requirements it is not possible to construct some "alternative story" related to the commitment of the client-side data in the same transaction.
-This way the message around which we close the single-use seal is unique.
-In order to fulfill the requirement, independently of the number of outputs in a transaction, *one and only one output* for each commitment scheme (opret and tapret) is valid:
+With these requirements, it is not possible to construct an "alternate history" related to client-side data commitment in the same transaction.
+Thus, the message around which the single-use seal is closed is unique.
+To meet the requirement, regardless of the number of outputs in a transaction, *one and only one output* is valid for each commitment scheme (opret and tapret):

-> Uniqueness of the RGB commitment: the only valid outputs which can contain an RGB message commitment are:
+> Uniqueness of RGB commitment: the only valid outputs that can contain an RGB message commitment are:
-> 1. The first OP_RETURN output (if present) for `opret` commitment scheme.
+> 1. The first output OP_RETURN (if present) for the `opret` commitment scheme.
-> 2. The first taproot output (if present) for `tapret` commitment scheme.
+> 2. The first taproot output (if present) for the `tapret` commitment scheme.

-It is worth noting that a transaction can contain both a single `opret` and a single `tapret` commitment in two distinct outputs.
-Naturally, those commitments will commit to different client-side validated data that, as we will see later, indicates explicitly the commitment method used to reference themselves.
+It is worth noting that a transaction can contain both a single `opret` and a single `tapret` commitment in two separate outputs.
+Of course, these commitments will commit to different client-side validated data which, as we shall see later, explicitly indicate the commitment method used to refer to themselves.

 ### Opret

-It's the most simple and immediate scheme.
-The commitment is placed in the first OP_RETURN output the witness transaction in the following way:
+This is the simplest and most straightforward scheme.
+The commitment is inserted into the first output OP_RETURN of the witness transaction in the following way:
 ```
 34-byte_Opret_Commitment =
 OP_RETURN OP_PUSHBYTE_32 <tH_MPC_ROOT>
 |________| |___________| |____________|
   1-byte       1-byte       32 bytes
 ```
-`tH_MPC_ROOT` is a 32-byte Tagged Multi Protocol Commitment (MPC) Merkle_Root hash so that the total size of the commitment in the *ScriptPubKey* is 34 bytes.
+`tH_MPC_ROOT` is a 32-byte Tagged Multi Protocol Commitment (MPC) Merkle_Root hash, so that the total commitment size in the *ScriptPubKey* is 34 bytes.

 ### Tapret

-Tapret scheme constitutes a more complex form of deterministic commitment and represents an improvement in terms of on-chain footprint and privacy of contract operations.
-The main idea behind this application is to hide the commitment inside the `Script path Spend` of a [taproot transaction](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki).
+The Tapret scheme is a more complex form of deterministic commitment and is an improvement in terms of chain footprint and privacy of contract operations.
+The main idea of this application is to hide the commitment within the `Script path Spend` of a [taproot transaction](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki).

-First of all, before showing how the commitment it is actually embedded in a taproot transaction, we will show the exact **form of the commitment which is a 64-byte** string [constructed](https://github.com/BP-WG/bp-core/blob/master/dbc/src/tapret/mod.rs#L179-L196) in the following way:
+First, before showing how the commitment is actually embedded in a taproot transaction, we will show the exact **form of the commitment which is a 64-byte** string [constructed](https://github.com/BP-WG/bp-core/blob/master/dbc/src/tapret/mod.rs#L179-L196) as follows:
 ```
 64-byte_Tapret_Commitment =